 There's nothing better than gathering around the warm glow of a fire with your friends and family.
 Our outdoor fire pits are available in a number of unique designs, materials, and sizes to complement any yard, patio, or outdoor space.

 Make sure to check out our detailed fire pit buying guide to find the best style and size for your space.

 What Size Outdoor Fire Pit Do I Need?

-Large (36-Inch Diameter or Larger): These large fire pits are designed to be permanent structures and can hold the most amount of wood for the biggest fires.
+Large (36-Inch Diameter or Larger): These heavy-duty large wood fire pits are designed to be permanent structures and can hold the most amount of wood for the biggest fires.

 Medium (30-Inch to 35-inch Diameter): One of the most popular types, these typically feature convenient stands and are easy to maneuver.

 Small (29-inch Diameter or Smaller): Small or portable fire pits are lightweight and easy to move, making them a great option for camping and traveling.

 Do I Need a Propane or Outdoor Wood-Burning Fire Pit?

 There are several aspects you need to consider when choosing a fuel type.
 Propane fire pits are powered by clean burning liquid propane which means there is no smoky smell.
 These are also easier to light, provide a continuous flame, and require very little maintenance.
 On the other hand, wood fire pits create a relaxing ambiance with the sound of crackling logs and aroma of campfire smoke.
 Plus, firewood typically costs less than liquid propane, so wood-burning fireplaces cost less to use.